MG Software.

 Frequently asked questions

-Two-factor authentication (2FA) requires exactly two verification factors.
+Two-factor authentication (2FA) requires exactly two verification factors from different categories.
 Multi-factor authentication (MFA) is the broader term covering two or more factors.
 In practice, the terms are often used interchangeably, but MFA can combine three or more factors for additional security on high-risk systems.
+The distinction is mainly relevant when formulating security policies and compliance requirements.

 Yes.
 Passkeys are based on public-key cryptography and are inherently phishing-resistant because authentication is bound to the specific domain.
-Unlike TOTP codes or SMS messages, passkeys cannot be intercepted or spoofed.
-Additionally, they offer a better user experience through biometric verification.
+Unlike TOTP codes or SMS messages, passkeys cannot be intercepted, spoofed, or replayed on other sites.
+Additionally, they offer a better user experience through biometric verification, eliminating passwords entirely and reducing friction during login.

-Always save the recovery codes provided when setting up 2FA in a secure location.
+Always save the recovery codes provided when setting up 2FA in a secure, offline location.
 Some services offer alternative verification methods, such as a confirmation link via email or verification through a trusted device.
-Hardware security keys are available as backup keys.
-It is recommended to register multiple 2FA methods.
+It is strongly recommended to register multiple 2FA methods, for example both an authenticator app and a hardware backup key, so that loss of one device does not lead to complete lockout.

 Related articles